 Most restoration work at Northwest Seaport is done as a class or workshop, teaching the traditional skills of woodworking, rigging, engine repair and other maritime trades.
-Students young and old, in vocational training or just curious about working on boats regularly attend Northwest Seaport programs aboard its vessels.
+The Seaport’s workforce development programs engage people in real career development options or because their just curious about working on ships regularly.

 Teaching is also central to preservation.
 Northwest Seaport is dedicated to the preservation and interpretation of maritime heritage in this region and strives to preserve both its historic vessels as well as the knowledge and skills to maintain them.

 Boatwright in Residence Program.
-Christine Jacobson arrived from the Northwest School of Wooden Boatbuilding in Port Hadlock and was the fall 2012 hire under this program run jointly between Northwest Seaport and The Center for Wooden Boats (CWB).
+For example, Christine Jacobson arrived from the Northwest School of Wooden Boatbuilding in Port Hadlock and was the fall 2012 hire under this program run jointly between Northwest Seaport and The Center for Wooden Boats (CWB).
 The program provides young professional boatwrights a 10-week position working on small craft at CWB and on Northwest Seaport’s big 120ft tugboat, Arthur Foss.
 Some of Northwest Seaport’s vocational training is done through this program.
-Read about her work on tug ARTHUR FOSS.

 Archaeologist in Residence.
 For example, Saxon Bisbee participated in this Seaport professional training program in 2013.
 This program provides young professionals a rare hands on opportunity to apply their training on a large vessel.
 Saxon is an East Carolina University Program in Maritime Studies graduate (2012).
 Read about his work on lightship No. 83 “Swiftsure.”